 The following post was written by Terry Whyte of Anna Maria Island Condo Rentals, an owner and property manager in Florida and North Carolina.
 Like many of us, Terry decided to explore the world of VR software with little guidance.
 So by documenting what he learned, Terry hopes to help anyone in the same position.
-He will be answering all questions in the comments section below this article.
+He shared his top findings in VRMB's Keystone Awards.

 As the great debate regarding vacation rental software continues, I am going to try and provide my knowledge and experience with the hope that it answers questions and provides the necessary framework for anyone looking to transition from spreadsheets to software or possibly change/upgrade software providers.

 Technology fascinates me.
 But in the vacation rental world, I've come to understand that software can help anyone regardless of the number of properties owned or managed (including owners with one single property).
 Regardless of their interest in technology.

 There is expensive software and inexpensive software -- it’s important to note that expensive software does not always do everything better than inexpensive software.
 One of the biggest things that I have learned is that humans have strengths and weakness and so does every VR software.

 My one hope is that no one looks at themselves and says, “I only have one property so I do not need software.”
 Software is simply the most efficient tool and my belief is that the only reason most people have not progressed further into this world of efficiency is because they do not know how.
 This was me at one time and was I inefficient.
 Remember vacation rentals are in their infancy and the landscape can be a bit treacherous to navigate.

 As a disclaimer before I begin, I'd like to make clear that I am not endorsing and particular software because a perfect software does not exist.
 My knowledge is garnered from my experience with various companies, extensive research, and all features detailed below are what I consider must-haves when evaluating software.
 This is what makes my assessment different from others.

 Part 1.
 The 3 Pieces of the Puzzle